Md-Minhazul-Alam/Second-Project/README.md

 # Coffee Time HTML Template
-This is a static website for academic purpose for a cafe named "Coffee Time" built with HTML, CSS and jquery.
+This is a static website for academic purpose for a cafe named "Coffee Time" built with HTML, CSS, javaScript and jquery.
 This website is hosted on github pages for demonstation and assessment.

 ---
 ## Project Structure